mtelahun/ddd_search_functionality/README.md

 4. The search functionality should work also when the search text is just a part of a city name

     For example “ape” should return “Budapest” city

+5. If the search text is a “*” (asterisk), then it should return all the city names.